-• Author Presentations: Each student will be required to present one oral researched presentation on an author of his/ her choice.
+- Author Presentations: Each student will be required to give one oral researched presentation on an author of his/ her choice.
 You will also be expected to generate class discussion based on the selection by your author.
-Missed presentations cannot be made up.

-- Group Research Project and Presentation: In order to establish a link between active learning and writing, you will be engaged in a collaborative project that includes a research paper and presentation.
+Missed presentations cannot be made up. - Group Research Project and Presentation: In order to establish a link between active learning and writing, you will be engaged in a collaborative project that includes a research paper and presentation.
 The purpose of this activity is to develop knowledge through research, as well as to promote exchange and understanding of varied viewpoints.
 You must be present for the presentation in order to get full credit. - Reading Responses: Readings will be used consistently with the course goal of enhancing ability in written communication and reading.
 The majority of the readings consist of analytical, critical, and argumentative essays.
 Students should write 1-2 pages of response to each of the works assigned as preparation for every class meeting.
 To receive full credit, you must analyze/evaluate the text selection AND share your own thoughts, feelings, and opinions.
 Do not simply summarize the article-demonstrate some interaction with the text.
-Reader responses will be graded on their completion and quality of content, though your score will be marked down if there are serious grammar errors that make your writing difficult to comprehend.
 The aim of these responses is to help sharpen your intuitive thinking and interpretative insight, as well as to generate ideas for your formal essays.
 In addition, it will benefit you to raise issues, take notes and be actively involved with the reading.
 Include questions and concerns that occur during your reading of the text so that we can address them in class discussions.
-Reading responses will be collected at any time without notice and will not be accepted late.
-Please bring your journals to class every day, and be ready to turn them in at all times. - Peer Review Workshops: Most out-of-class essays will be peer reviewed in class prior to the due date.
+You can be asked to read out your responses to any reading at any time in class.
+Please bring your response journals to class every day and be ready to read out from them at all times.

+- Event Attendance: You will have the rare opportunity to attend a live conversation with Pulitzer Prize Winner author, Sonia Nazario, on campus.
+Attendance at this event is mandatory, so please plan accordingly.
+You will be required to submit a detailed response to your interaction with the author, stating how it contributed to an enhanced understanding of her work. - Peer Review Workshops: Most out-of-class essays will be peer reviewed in class prior to the due date.
 These workshops are an important component of the writing process.
 They will give you the opportunity to receive valuable feedback from your peers, before revising your essay for the final draft.
 A complete rough draft needs to be finished prior to the workshop; outlines or incomplete drafts will not be acceptable.
 You must turn in all workshop materials with the final copy of the essay.
 Missed workshops cannot be made up. - Research Paper and Presentation: English 1B includes an introduction to the library and basic research strategies.
 You will learn how to locate materials and use them effectively (i.e. paraphrasing, quoting, summarizing) as well as proper citation formats.
 You will be required to write a traditional research paper and other short essays in which you use library research to support your position or thesis.
 As part of this requirement, a University Librarian will lead one class session of your English 1B course.
-Attendance at this session is mandatory to understand the concepts of library research.
+Attendance at this session is required to understand the concepts of library research.